NCAR/MPAS-Workflow/README.md

 Build
 -----
 At this time the workflow does not build MPAS-Model or JEDI-MPAS.
-Users must to acquire source code from either [JCSDA/mpas-bundle](https://github.com/JCSDA/mpas-bundle/) or [JCSDA-internal/mpas-bundle](https://github.com/JCSDA-internal/mpas-bundle/).
+Users must acquire source code from either [JCSDA/mpas-bundle](https://github.com/JCSDA/mpas-bundle/) or [JCSDA-internal/mpas-bundle](https://github.com/JCSDA-internal/mpas-bundle/).
 Then they must follow the build instructions in the corresponding repository.
 Tagged releases of MPAS-Workflow